Ganga Maiyya Tohe Piyari Chadhaibo

-Ganga Maiyya Tohe Piyari Chadhaibo (गंगा मैया तोहे पियरी चढ़ैबो) is a Bhojpuri film released in 1963 directed by Kundan Kumar.
+Ganga Maiyya Tohe Piyari Chadhaibo is a Bhojpuri film released in 1962 directed by Kundan Kumar.
 It was the first-ever Bhojpuri film, and starred Kumkum, Ashim Kumar and Nazir Hussain.
 It had music by Chitragupta, lyrics by Shailendra and songs sung by Lata Mangeshkar and Mohammad Rafi.
 The film is based on author Acharya Shivpujan Sahay's short story Kahani Ka Plot.

-Ganga Maiyya Tohe Piyari Chadhaibo was released on 22 February 1963 at Veena Cinema, Patna.
+Ganga Maiyya Tohe Piyari Chadhaibo was released on 5 February 1962 at Prakash Talkies, Benares.
 The film was directed by Kundan Kumar and produced by Bishwanath Prasad Shahabadi and his partner Jai Narayan Lal on behest of the first president of India, Dr. Rajendra Prasad, with initial budget of Rs.150,000 eventually ending up at approximately 500,000.
 It was shown to Desh Ratna Dr. Rajendra Prasad at a special screening organized at Sadaqat Ashram, Patna before its release.

 The theme is based on widow remarriage.